napari/napari.github.io/dev/_sources/release/index.md

 ### Adjust grid rendering with hidden layers

-Speaking of grid mode: grid mode with hidden layers is much improved: empty grid spaces are never shown and stride operates on the *full* layer list, so layer grouping doesn't change when you show or hide layers ([#9244](https://github.com/napari/napari/pull/9244)).
+Grid mode with hidden layers is much improved: empty grid spaces are never shown and stride operates on the *full* layer list, so layer grouping doesn't change when you show or hide layers ([#9244](https://github.com/napari/napari/pull/9244)).